Tenlia/lab-07-cowsay-http-server/lab-elizabeth/README.md

 You can go to https://nodejs.org/ download from there, extract the file and install.

+Then, you need to go to the directory containing the package.json file and the server.js file and run `npm install` to make sure all the package dependencies are installed before you start your server.

-Then, you need to go to the directory containing the server.js file and open it using node with the command `PORT=<your-port-number> node server.js` this will automatically start your server in the port you choose, you can also choose to enter just `node server.js` and it will automatically open the server on port 3000 for you.
+Then, you need to open server.js file using node with the command `PORT=<your-port-number> node server.js` this will automatically start your server in the port you choose, you can also choose to enter just `node server.js` and it will automatically open the server on port 3000 for you.

 to exit the server, you simply need to hold ctrl and press C.